A huge hurdle for new writers is learning how to stop procrastinating and start writing when faced with a blank page.

 Notice that this isn’t so bad to write even when you don’t want to, have nothing to say or are not in the mood.
 And perfection isn’t all it’s cracked up to be anyway.

-I’m willing to bet that before long you will be absorbed in your piece and write far more than you anticipated.
-And you’ll be on your way to higher productivity and less stress.
-Sounds good doesn’t it?
-I wrote this blog in an airport lounge following all the principles above – it works and helps make writing more fun too.
+I’m willing to bet that, before long, you will have forgotten all about procrastination, be absorbed in your piece and write more than you anticipated.
+And, you’ll be on your way to higher productivity and less stress.
+Sounds good, doesn’t it?
+I wrote this blog in an airport lounge following all the principles above – it works and helps make writing more fun, too.